Skip to main content

 Quality Model: Relevance x Credibility x Intent

-A link from a highly relevant mid-tier publication can outperform a generic high-authority directory mention.
-Context matters as much as domain metrics.
+A relevant mid-tier site can beat a generic high-score directory.
+Context matters as much as metrics.

 Editorial Links Over Transactional Links